josephWoodland/beer.com/README.md

 ## Intro
-This website has been developed for a new start-up called, But Me a Beer.com.
-The Founders core goals for the website are:
+This website has been developed for a new start-up called, Buy Me a Beer.com, a new online donation service.
+The start-up founder's core goals for the website are:

-- To get the brand out to potential users of the service
+- To inform potential users of the new service
-- To get an indecation of the popularity of the idea
+- To gauge the level of interest/popularity in the new service
-- To lead generate for potential content creator partners
+- To generate leads for potential content creators

 ![image of mockups](assets-readme/README-mockup.png)